 The empirical study which eventually led to the formulation of new theory was carried out in 2017 with average school students between 13 and 15 of an ordinary public High School in Uruguay.
-The aims of the study were for students; on the one hand, to play a simple video game and to express the rules of the game when they themselves play the game as an algorithm in natural language, on the other hand, to design an automata for a program that plays the game, and finally to write and execute a program that plays the game.
+The aims of the study were for students; on the one hand, to play a simple video game and to express the rules of they themselves playing the game as an algorithm in natural language, on the other hand, to design an automata for a program that plays the game, and finally to write and execute a program that plays the game.
 Examples of students answers, some illustrating the success of the new questions, are included.